benjburgess/benjburgess.github.io/README.md

-# Repository for the Gothub Pages site for benjburgess.github.io
+# benjburgess.github.io

+This repository contains the source code for the benjburgess.github.io github pages site.